St Katharine’s, Belfast

 13. Bless our efforts to find a solution to the heating problem in St Peter’s, that it would become a warm and comfortable place in which to worship him.

-14. Inspire generosity amongst our parishioners, that they would give gladly as much as they are able, to support the work of the parish into the future.
+14. Would inspire generosity amongst our parishioners, that they would give gladly as much as they are able, to support the work of the parish into the future.

 Mission to Seafarers, Belfast